The mutation process on the ancestral line under selection: The type process on the ancestral line

 Our aim is to construct the common ancestor type process at stationarity in the forward direction of time.
 Let us anticipate that this process is not Markov; the additional information contained in the graphical representation is required to turn it into a Markov process.
 As before, let us first consider a finite time window $[0,T]$.
-We denote by $G_T$ the untyped Moran IPS in $[0,T]$ and by $G_T(I)$ its restriction to $I\subseteq[0,T]$.
-Recall that, given an initial type configuration of the lines present at time $0$ in $G_T$, types can be propagated forward in time along the lines in the IPS by respecting the mutation and reproduction events; the so-constructed \emph{type-configuration process} $(\xi_t^N)_{t\in[0,T]}$ ($\xi_t \in \{0,1\}^N$ contains the types on all lines at time $t$) is coupled to $G_T$.
-The pLD-ASG can also be coupled to (embedded in) $G_T$ by assigning, at any time $r$, a label in $\{0,\ldots,N\}$ to each line in the following way.
-A label $0$ means that the line is currently not in the pLD-ASG, whereas a label $i\geq 1$ indicates the level of that line in the pLD-ASG; an additional label $\star$ is used to identify the immune line.
-We call the resulting process $(\eta_r^N)_{r\in[0,T]}$ the \emph{label process}.
-This construction allows us to embed the (forward) type-configuration and the (backward) label processes in the same picture (i.e. coupled through $G_T$), see Fig.~\ref{ips_tl}.
-The process $\mathbb{A}^N\defeq(\mathbb{A}^N_t)_{t\in [0,T]}$, defined via $\mathbb{A}_t^N\defeq (\xi_t^N,\eta_{(T-t)-}^N)$, contains all the information required to determine at any time $t\in[0,T]$: (1) the number $Y_t^N$ of individuals of type $1$, (2) the number $\vec{L}_t^N \defeq L^N_{T-t}$ of lines in the time-reversed pLD-ASG, (3) the label $\vec{M}_t^N\defeq M^N_{T-t}$ of the immune line, and (4) the type $A_t^N\in\{0,1\}$ of the ancestral line.
+We denote by $G_T$ the untyped graphical representation in $[0,T]$ and by $G_T(I)$ its restriction to $I\subseteq[0,T]$.
+Recall that, given an initial type configuration of the lines present at time $0$ in $G_T$, types can be propagated forward in time along the lines in the graphical representation by respecting the mutation and reproduction events; the so-constructed \emph{type-configuration process} $\Xi^N\defeq(\Xi_t^N)_{t\in[0,T]}$ ($\Xi_t^N \in \{0,1\}^N$ contains the types on all lines at time $t$) is coupled to $G_T$.
+The pLD-ASG can also be coupled to (embedded in) $G_T$ by assigning, at any time $r$, a label in $\{1,\ldots,N,\infty\}$ to each line in the following way.
+A label $\infty$ means that the line is currently not in the pLD-ASG, whereas a label $i\in[N]$ indicates the level of that line in the pLD-ASG; an additional label $*$ is used to identify the immune line.
+So a label is an element of the set \([N]^*_{\infty}\defeq [N]\cup\left\{i* : i\in[N]\right\}\cup\left\{\infty\right\}\).
+We call the resulting process $H^N\defeq(H_r^N)_{r\in[0,T]}$ the \emph{label process}, and its state space is $([N]^*_{\infty})^N$.